 Hamlet A.D.D. re-imagines Shakespeare’s timeless play as a bizarre and hilarious tour through the ages.

-The film was written, directed, and produced by Andrew Swant and Bobby Ciraldo of Special Entertainment.
+The film was written, directed, and produced by Bobby Ciraldo and Andrew Swant of Special Entertainment.
 The world premiere took place at the Los Angeles Museum of Contemporary Art (LA MoCA) in April 2014.
 For photos from the event go HERE!

 -